Policies and Procedures

 Students must sign a consent form to release their student records if they want faculty to provide verbal or written recommendations.
 Faculty may refer to the student records to make recommendations.
 All student records are released under the federal guidelines of the FERPA (Family Educational Rights and Privacy Act).
-FERPA is described in detail at the Office of the University Registrar.
+FERPA is described in detail in the University Policies section of the UNC Academic Catalog.

 Clinical experiences provide a unique structured and supervised opportunity to interact with real patients in a variety of medical imaging settings.
 The clinical rotations are planned to complement didactic and laboratory preparation.
 The special circumstance of working in a real clinical environment alongside qualified professionals warrants specific policies and procedures for clinical courses.

 Students are limited to no more than 40 contact hours with the program during any week unless the student voluntarily arranges or schedules additional contact time.
 Contact hours are defined as class and lab time and scheduled clinical hours.

 Terms and policies regarding supervision and assisted/unassisted procedures are described in each clinical course syllabus.
 Throughout the program, all student radiographs (regardless of level of supervision or assistance) must be approved by registered clinical staff.
 Image requisitions must include both the student’s and the clinical staff’s initials.

 Commonly used terms and policies in the clinical courses include: